 Such policies may be ungenerous; they have helped reduce the flow of people coming in and raise native acceptance of those immigrants who are admitted.

 Channeling anti-immigrant sentiment

-Whereas mainstream politicians in Germany and Sweden still largely refuses to recognize there is anything of merit in anti-immigrant sentiment and thus give worried voters little choice but to turn to the far right, pragmatic leaders in Denmark recognized decades ago that there is room for a sensible nationalism in their political discourse.
+Whereas mainstream politicians in Germany and Sweden still largely refuse to recognize there is anything of merit in anti-immigrant sentiment, and thus give worried voters little choice but to turn to the far right, pragmatic leaders in Denmark recognized decades ago that there is room for a sensible nationalism in their political discourse.